 Phosphorus

-Phosphorus is a non-metal element, which is the 12th most abundant element in the Earth’s crust.
-1 It does not naturally occur in its elemental form but instead can be found in various compounds and minerals.
-Phosphorous is most commonly extracted from phosphates, which are phosphorous salts containing phosphorus ions.2 Phosphates are extracted from phosphate rocks and are also a by-product of the steelmaking process.3 Phosphorous, along with nitrogen and potassium, is essential for the manufacture of a broad range of fertilisers, and is also used to manufacturer batteries, and in the manufacture of incendiary ammunition and matches.
+Phosphorus is the 12th most abundant element in the Earth’s crust.
+It does not naturally occur in its elemental form but instead can be found in various compounds and minerals.
+Phosphorous is most commonly extracted from phosphates, which are phosphorous salts containing phosphorus ions.
+Phosphates are extracted from phosphate rocks and are also a by-product of the steelmaking process.
+Phosphorous, along with nitrogen and potassium, is essential for the manufacture of a broad range of fertilisers, and is also used to manufacturer batteries, and in the manufacture of incendiary ammunition and matches.

-Phosphorus is predominantly derived from phosphate rock, for which China was the largest producer in 2022, extracting 85 million tonnes – or 39% of global production, followed by Morocco (18%) and the United States (10%).
-Morocco holds by far the largest fraction of global phosphate reserves, with an estimated 50 billion tonnes, or 70% of known reserves in 2022.4 5 Phosphate rock reserves are primarily composed of sedimentary phosphorites, with the largest deposits in northern Africa, the Middle East, China, and the US.
-Approximately 5% 6 of the world’s phosphate rock is found in igneous forms, the type of rock that is needed to produce the purified phosphoric acid used in battery manufacture.
-There are igneous phosphate rock deposits occurring in Canada, Finland, Russia, and South Africa.7
+Phosphorus is predominantly derived from phosphate rock, for which China was the largest producer in 2024, followed by Morocco and the United States.
+Morocco holds by far the largest fraction of global phosphate reserves, with an estimated 50 billion tonnes, or 70% of known reserves.
+Phosphate rock reserves are primarily composed of sedimentary phosphorites, with the largest deposits in northern Africa, the Middle East, China, and the US.
+Approximately 5% of the world’s phosphate rock is found in igneous forms, the type of rock that is needed to produce the purified phosphoric acid used in battery manufacture.
+Igneous phosphate rock deposits occur in Canada, Finland, Russia, and South Africa.

 Main uses and applications

 Steelmaking processes create large amounts of slag as a by-product, which are partially comprised of phosphates.
-Given that the approximate production of raw steel was 1.9 billion tonnes globally in 2022, significant quantities of phosphorus are contained in the by-products from steel manufacture.18 Although some cost-effective approaches to recovering high quality phosphate feedstocks from steelmaking slag have been demonstrated,19 the phosphorus extraction processes are not yet mature and scaleable for the purposes of LFP battery manufacture.20
+Given that the approximate production of raw steel was 1.9 billion tonnes globally in 2022, significant quantities of phosphorus are contained in the by-products from steel manufacture.
+Although some cost-effective approaches to recovering high quality phosphate feedstocks from steelmaking slag have been demonstrated, the phosphorus extraction processes are not yet mature and scaleable for the purposes of LFP battery manufacture.

 Key Countries